marras/ts.data.json/README.md

 > `oneOf<a>(decoders: Array<Decoder<a>>, decoderName: string): Decoder<a>`

-The `oneOf` decoder tries to decode the provided JSON with a collection of decoders.
+The `oneOf` decoder tries to decode the provided JSON with any of the provided decoders.
 It returns `Ok` with the first successful decoded value or `Err` if all decoders fail.

 #### @param `decoders: Array<Decoder<a>>`